 Peg dolls can be painted after family members, pets, super heroes, school teachers….The sky is the limit.
 Peg dolls can also be accessorized with materials such as felt, pipe cleaners, fabric…

-1: Have faith in yourself, it’s much easier than you think!
+1: Have faith in yourself, it’s much easier than you think

 There is no need for fancy paint, fancy brushes, and there is certainly no need to be an artist.
 Actually I know several people who are famous for their work with peg dolls and who were not artists in the first place.
 The learning curve is fast.
 And there is no shortage of ideas out there to get inspired.
 So trust in yourself, you will do awesome!

 2: Know what doll shapes are out there.

 There are many different shapes and sizes out there so make sure to use the ones that fit your project the best.
 You will find female shapes, man shapes, shapes with a large head, shapes with a small head, shapes with rounded bodies, shapes with slender bodies….If for example you are painting peg dolls after your family, make sure to use different size peg dolls to differentiate between adults and children.

 3: Prep your doll shapes.

 If you are painting a wooden doll, make sure it is smooth.
 You may have to sand it a little bit.
 Always sand in the direction of the wood grain.

 4: It’s much easier to outline first.

 I have painted hundreds of dolls but I still use a pencil to outline things like the eyes, the mouth, the clothes, the details..You can use a pencil eraser directly onto a wooden peg doll or a paper peg doll.
 If you don’t outline and make a mistake while painting, it will take a long time to correct this mistake.

-#5: Learn to position your facial features.
+6: Learn to position your facial features.

 Too often the eyes are positioned too high on a peg doll face.
 To help you position all the facial features where they belong, there is a simple trick.
 Just imagine (or draw with a pencil) two intersecting lines dividing the peg doll’s head in 4 equal parts.
 Position the eyes on the horizontal line.
 Then, use the vertical line to position the nose and the mouth.
 That’s it.
 The eyes may seem too low this way but they aren’t.
 After you draw the hair or add a hat to your doll, your peg doll will look perfectly normal and well proportioned.

 7: Small details are better achieved with a small brush.

 This sounds obvious but it is so true.
 You got to have the right tools.
 I made a $5 investment 2 years ago in a tiny size #10/0 round brush and today I cannot imagine myself without it.
 I use it for almost all my peg doll projects.
 You can also make a small brush by cutting the bristles of a small round brush.

-#7: Save money.
+8: Save money.
 You don’t have to buy too many paint tubes.

 If you are on a budget, it’s much better to buy only a few tubes of high quality paint than to buy many tubes of low quality paint.
 High quality paint is easier to work with (creamier), makes for a more even coverage, and will look much better once the paint is dry.
 I like to use acrylic paint.
 I was once told that the following eight colors are enough for most purposes: yellow ochre, gamboge, light red, crimson lake (carmine), Van Dyke brown, ultramarine blue, Hooker’s green, and Payne’s gray.
 I would definitely add white to this list.

 9: Watch your paint consistency.

 Paints that are too thick in consistency may be very difficult to work with, especially when painting details, or when painting a clean border between 2 colors.
 Acrylic paint for example can get thicker with age.
 I notice this with some of my old tubes.
 You can use a little water on your brush to thin it and make it more workable.

 10: To paint small dots, you can use a tooth pick.

 Dip the tip of a toothpick in a small amount of paint and gently dab a dot onto your doll.
 Bamboo skewers and pencils also work great.
 Pencils are actually my favorite tools to make eyes.
 To make eyes, I use the lead tip of a pencil that has a slightly worn out tip.
 If the pencil was freshly sharpened, it wouldn’t work as well, the dots would be too small.

-#10: Paint clothes in a logical order.
+11: Paint clothes in a logical order.

 It’s easier to paint clothes that are closest to the body first (shirt before jacket).
 And if you paint your shirt before your jacket, your final project will also look better this way.
 It’s also easier to paint light colors before dark colors.

-#11: Keep it simple.
+12: Keep it simple.

 Often, simple just looks better.
 Add too many details or try to be too realistic and you may lose this little something special that make painted peg dolls look so adorable.
 For example, consider Waldorf inspired peg dolls.
 Their appearance is intentionally simple.
 It makes for a cute look and fosters creativity.

-# 12: Keep your brushes clean.
+13: Keep your brushes clean.

 Don’t let the paint dry up on your brushes or they will be harder to clean later.
 Keep a paper towel and a cup of water handy.